Protesters outside South Florida detention center for kids want it closed

-Homestead, Fla. — Clutching signs and umbrellas against a drenching downpour, scores of people protested Sunday outside a South Florida facility that has become immigrant advocates said they want the Homestead detention center closed..
-A coalition of religious groups and
+Homestead, Fla. — Clutching signs and umbrellas against a drenching downpour, scores of people protested Sunday outside a South Florida facility that has become the nation’s biggest location for detaining immigrant children.
+A coalition of religious groups and immigrant advocates said they want the Homestead detention center closed.

 Protesters held signs that read “Homes Instead!” and “Stop Separating Families” as they beat drums and sang civil rights-era protest songs.